hakyimlab/Training/README.md

 # Computational Resources
 ### CRI Gardner
-Gardner is a large high-performance computing cluster and data storage system.
-We use it to run computation and store data.
+Gardner is a large, high-performance computing cluster and data storage system.
+We use it to run computations and store data.
 The lab's group folder is located at `/gpfs/data/im-lab/`
 - UChicago CRI Workshop Tutorials: CRI does a seminar series each academic year.
-Here you can find the schedule: [link](https://cri.uchicago.edu/seminar-series/)
+You can find the schedule here: [link](https://cri.uchicago.edu/seminar-series/)
 - Intro to Gardner: this is a good explanation of what Gardner does, and why a high-performance computing cluster is important to bioinformatics: [link](http://cri.uchicago.edu/wp-content/uploads/2017/04/Gardner-Part-1.pdf)
 ##### Job submission and management
 - Gardner uses [Torque](https://en.wikipedia.org/wiki/TORQUE) as its job scheduler, which means that the submission types are [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) files.